harlyq/aframe-harlyq-components/components/aframe-procedural-texture-component/README.md

 ## Properties

+**canvas** : string = ""

+specifies a canvas to write to.
+If not defined, then the procedural texture is applied to the component's entity's "mesh" material

+---
+**height** : number = 256

+defines the hieght of the internal canvas.
+Ignored if **canvas** is set

+---
 **shader** : string = ""

 css selector for the shader to use

 ---
-**dest** : string = ""

-specifies a canvas to write to.
-If not defined, then the procedural texture is applied to the component's entity's "mesh" material

----
 **width** : number = 256

 used to define the width of the internal canvas.
-Ignored if **dest** is set

----
-**height** : number = 256

-defines the hieght of the internal canvas.
-Ignored if **dest** is set
+Ignored if **canvas** is set

 ---
 **\<uniform\>** : value